AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ##### A.6.1 Templates

-To facilitate selective forwarding portions of a scalable video stream to each endpoint in a video conference, as is done by a Selective Forwarding Middlebox (SFM), for each packet, several pieces of information are required.
 To reduce overhead, repetitive information can be predefined and sent once.
 Subsequent packets refer to a template containing predefined information.
 In particular, when a video encoder uses an unchanging (static) prediction structure to encode a scalable bitstream, parameter values used to describe the bitstream repeat in a predictable way.
 The techniques described in this document provide means to send repeating information as predefined templates that can be referenced at future points of the bitstream.
 Since a reference index to a template requires fewer bits to convey than the associated structures themselves, header overhead can be substantially reduced.

 The techniques also provide ways to describe changing (dynamic) prediction structures.
 In cases where custom dependency information is required, parameter values are explicitly defined rather than referenced in a predefined template.
 Typically, even in dynamic structures the majority of frames still follow one of the predefined templates.